KevinGreene/utopia/README.md

 Add all victory points from completed rulers who score bonus points.
 In addition, for each race, the person with the most of that race earns the title "Leader of [Race]" worth 5 VPs.

+God cards also may add more victory points, through favored races / classes, points for elements on the board, points for tiles, or other options

 ## World